brillout/wildcard-api/docs/readme.template.md

-## Learning Material
+## Learn More

-Material to learn more about RPC and Wildcard.
+Learning material about RPC and Wildcard.
 Create a Pull Request to add yours.

 - [What is RPC](/docs/what-is-rpc.md#what-is-rpc)
   <br/>